Net-ng/kansha/README.rst

 Quickstart
 ----------

+`Try Kansha online <http://demo.kansha.org>`_ or install it on a computer:

 * Run the latest stable release with Docker::

    docker run -p 8080:8080 netng/kansha

-* Or test it online, with content: http://demo.kansha.org
-* Install and run a stable release from Pypi: see the `documentation <http://kansha.readthedocs.org/en/latest/install.html>`_
+* Install and run a stable release from Pypi: see the `documentation <http://kansha.readthedocs.org/en/stable/install.html>`_
-* Or run from source: see the `documentation <http://kansha.readthedocs.org/en/latest/install.html>`_
+* Or run from source: see the `documentation <http://kansha.readthedocs.org/en/stable/install.html>`_

 Issues
 ------